Ty Eigner: Career

 In 2010, Chris Bergeron was hired as the head coach for Bowling Green, and he hired Eigner as an assistant coach.
 Due in part to the 2008 recession, Bowling Green was considering the termination of its varsity men's team, and Eigner was instrumental in reviving the foundering program.
 Eigner was tasked specifically with building the defensive corps over a nine-year span and helped to reduce the team's goals allowed from nearly 4 per game in 2010 to less than 2 per game in 2019.

 In 2019, after the team made its first NCAA Tournament appearance since Eigher's playing days, Bergeron left the team to take an identical position with his alma mater, Miami.
-15 days later, Eigner was named the 8th head coach of the BGSU Falcon Hockey program..
+15 days later, Eigner was named the 8th head coach of the BGSU Falcon Hockey program.

 To begin the 2019-2020 season, Eigner's Falcons traveled to take on Bergeron's Redhawks in their respective coaching debuts at each school, with Eigner's Bowling Green team taking the win on the road, 7-4.
-The Falcons won a first round series on the road in Fairbanks, Alaska in March of 2020, sweeping the Nanooks 4-2, 3-2.
+The Falcons won a first round series on the road in Fairbanks, Alaska in March 2020, sweeping the Nanooks 4-2, 3-2.
 On the Thursday before their semifinal series against Bemidji State, the WCHA and NCAA announced that the rest of the season was canceled due to the COVID-19 outbreak, ending Eigner's first season in charge with an overall record of 21-13-4.
 After having a difficult January, the Falcons finished with a 10-game unbeaten streak (8-0-2), longest in the nation.
 That year, Eigner coached defenseman Alec Rauhauser to his second WCHA Defensive Player of the Year award and a 2nd-team All-American (West) finish, adding to his successful track record of developing tremendous defensive hockey players.
 Also in 2019-2020, the redesigned Falcon power play unit scored the most goals in Division I, and Eigner helped Connor Ford to be named to the All-WCHA Third Team.